claykays/Data-Analytics-Portifolio/README.md

 # Project1: [Chocolates Sales Analytics Using Excel](https://github.com/claykays/Data-Analytics)

-The goal of this project was carrying out an An analysis of sales data (Copy downloaded from Chandoo chocolates data set) and determine thr following:
+The goal of this project was carrying out an An analysis of sales data (Copy downloaded from Chandoo chocolates data set) and determine the following:

 1)	Which products to discontinue based on sales volumes and profit/loss?
 2)	Analyse Sales by country to determine best salesperson,most profitable and loss making products